Dean MacDonald

-Dean MacDonald (born 6 December 2000) is a British racing driver who competes for JP Motorsport in the GT World Challenge Europe Sprint Cup.

-He was the Pro-Am champion of the 2022 GT World Challenge Europe Sprint Cup alongside Miguel Ramos.
+Dean MacDonald (born 6 December 2000) is a British racing driver from Scotland who competes for Garage 59 in the GT World Challenge Europe.
+He is a McLaren factory driver, and was Pro-Am champion of the 2022 GT World Challenge Europe Sprint Cup alongside Miguel Ramos.

 Career

 Early career

 MacDonald's racing career began at an early age, as he received a go-kart as a gift from his father at just one year of age.
 It sat in the family kitchen for several years while Dean grew old enough to drive it.
 At age three, he began testing ahead of a true karting debut at age five in Bambino karts.
 MacDonald enjoyed a successful karting career, becoming the youngest Comer Cadet winner of the Scottish Championship and later winning the Iame International Final in the X30 Pro class in 2019.